scintill/android_frameworks_opt_telephony_ril_ofono/README.md

 # Features

-Nothing is thoroughly tested nor tried on a broad selection of hardware/networks yet, but here's what's been implemented (tested mostly with the rilmodem driver):
+Nothing is thoroughly tested nor tried on a broad selection of hardware/networks yet, but the following have been implemented and tested:

 * Basic SMS sending and receiving (multipart messages and some international characters tested)
+* MMS sending and receiving
 * Basic voicecalls: dial, receive, answer, decline, hang up, send DTMF tones in call
 * User-intiated USSD (special dial codes, such as `#999#` which displays balance on my carrier)
 * Basic data connections